OnAnOpenField/media-management/README.md

 Variety of scripts to manage video files and their attributes.

-These scripts utilize the [mkvmerge](https://mkvtoolnix.download/doc/mkvmerge.html) commandline utility, included in the [MKVToolNix](https://mkvtoolnix.download/) toolset, to analyze videos, as well as [Filebot](https://www.filebot.net/) and [Subliminal's](https://subliminal.readthedocs.io/en/latest/) commandline components.
+These scripts utilize the [mkvmerge](https://mkvtoolnix.download/doc/mkvmerge.html) commandline utility, included in the [MKVToolNix](https://mkvtoolnix.download/) toolset, to analyze videos, as well as [Subliminal's](https://subliminal.readthedocs.io/en/latest/) commandline component.

 ## Install instructions